Energy and Utility Skills

 Energy & Utility Skills is an employer-led membership organization that promotes skills competency in the workforce of the United Kingdom's energy sector.

 Function

 Energy & Utility Skills provides membership and skills solutions to help employers attract, develop and retain a sustainable, skilled workforce, as well as ensuring excellence in training in the UK energy and utilities industries.

-As the UK authority on apprenticeships, qualifications, skills and employment in the energy and utilities industries, Energy & Utility Skills support their members and the wider sector to prepare for new and emerging roles and skills requirements in their industries to meet future challenges.
-Market intelligence is central to their approach.
-From projecting skills gaps to benchmarking standards, they provide the most accurate, up-to-date information on skills and employment in the energy and utilities sector.

 Their 'Workforce Demand Estimates' estimate more than 312,300 additional skilled workers will be needed across the energy and utilities sector by the end of 2030.

-Their partnerships with employers, Government bodies and educational institutions help to support the sector in maintaining a safe, skilled and sustainable workforce now and for the future.
+Partnerships with employers, Government bodies and educational institutions ais to support the sector in maintaining a safe, skilled and sustainable workforce.